mpourmpoulis/PythonVoiceCodingPlugin/README.md

 [![](https://img.shields.io/gitter/room/mpourmpoulis/PythonVoiceCodingPlugin.svg)](https://gitter.im/PythonVoiceCodingPlugin/community)
 [![](https://img.shields.io/badge/documentation-readthedocs-green)](https://pythonvoicecodingplugin.readthedocs.io/en/latest/)

+*PythonVoiceCodingPlugin* is a Sublime Text 3 plugin meant to provide *syntactical navigation capabilities* for Python coders that are *programming by voice*.
+It consists of two parts

+- the core plug-in, running inside sublime  and parsing your code

+- a grammar bundle for *[Caster](https://github.com/dictation-toolbox/Caster)* defining voice commands such as `delete right`, `copy argument 3`, `down 2 functions second if condition`

-PythonVoiceCodingPlugin is a Sublime Text 3 plugin meant to enhance user experience when coding python 3 by voice.
-It ships with  an integrated [Caster](https://github.com/dictation-toolbox/Caster)  grammar bundle containing voice commands that provide you with syntactical navigation capabilities!
-The [documentation](https://pythonvoicecodingplugin.readthedocs.io/en/latest/) contains some 100+ examples showcasing those capabilities and for any further questions or help with troubleshooting, please let me know at my gitter [channel](https://gitter.im/PythonVoiceCodingPlugin/community)!
+The [documentation](https://pythonvoicecodingplugin.readthedocs.io/en/latest/) contains some *100+ examples* showcasing those capabilities and for any further questions or help with troubleshooting, please let me know at my *gitter [channel](https://gitter.im/PythonVoiceCodingPlugin/community)*!

 In case you have never heard about voice programming before, you should definitely check out [Caster](https://caster.readthedocs.io/en/latest/), [dragonfly](https://dragonfly2.readthedocs.io/en/latest/introduction.html) and [Talon](https://talonvoice.com/).